damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 For building a regular Jekyll site, you can just copy this code and paste it into your `.gitlab-ci.yml`.

+If you are familiar with Jekyll, you will probably want to use [Bundler] to build your Jekyll site.
+We've prepared an [example](#examples) for that.
+Also, if you want to use a specific Jekyll version, you will also find an [example][jekyll-253-example] in our [Jekyll Themes][jekyll-examples] group.

 Here you can read the [full documentation regarding `.gitlab-ci.yml`][ee-yaml-ci].

 <a name="upload-content"></a>